 1. Prepare a business plan

-When you create a business plan, you draw up a blueprint for how your company will run.
-Creating a business plan helps you get organized to start your business, and you can use it later to apply for a loan or bring on investors.
-Once your business is established, you’ll keep on track with your professional goals and make plans for the future by referring back to your plan.
+Creating a business plan is like making a blueprint for how your company will run.
+Not only does it help you get organized to start your business, but you can use it later to apply apply for a loan or bring on investors.
+And once your business is established, you can refer back to your business plan to help keep you on track with your goals and plan for the future.

-Creating a business plan takes a number of steps—including researching competitors.
-For a detailed look, check out our guide on how to write a business plan.
+Market research and company documentation are two key ingredients for your business plan.
+For a more detailed look, check out our guide on how to write a business plan.
 And don’t forget to include a cover page that can catch people’s attention.

 2. Choose your entity type

-Plus, there’s another entity type you can choose in Texas: A limited liability partnership (LLP).
-Generally, this structure is only meant for lawyers, accountants, and similar professionals.
-It gives your partnership some liability protection within the state of Texas.
+Also, there’s a fifth type you can choose from: A limited liability partnership (LLP).
+For the most part, this structure is only meant for lawyers, accountants, and similar professionals.
+It isn’t recognized at the federal level, but gives you some liability protection within the state of California.

-In addition to LLPs, LLCs and corporations also give you liability protection.
-While sole proprietorships don’t offer liability protection, they’re the easiest to set up.
-You don’t need to file any forms with the state.
+In addition to LLPs, LLCs and corporations provide you with liability protection.
+Sole proprietorships don’t offer liability protection, but they’re the easiest to set up.
+You don’t need to file any forms with the State to form one.

-To learn more about the benefits and drawbacks of each business structure, check out our guide to business entity types.
+You can learn more about the benefits and drawbacks of each business structure from our guide to business entity types.

 3. Name your company

-Sole proprietorships and general partnerships operating under owners’ names
+Sole proprietorships and partnerships operating under owners’ names

-If you’re forming a sole proprietorship or a general partnership in Texas, and you’re doing business under your own name or the surnames of partners (respectively), you don’t need to register your business name with the Secretary of State (SOS).
+If you’re forming a sole proprietorship or a partnership, and you’re doing business under your own name or the surnames of partners (respectively), there’s no need to register your name with the state of California.

 Sole props and partnerships operating under different names than their owners’